 Minnesota Statutes, Chapter 353 sets the rates for employer and employee contributions.
 These statutes are established and amended by the State Legislature.
 The District makes annual contributions to the pension plans equal to the amount required by state statutes.
-GERF Basic and Coordinated Plan members were required to contribute 9.1 percent and 6.0 percent, respectively, of their annual covered salary in 2010.
-The contribution rate for Coordinated Plan members increased to 6.25 percent effective January 1, 2011.
-The District was required to contribute the following percentages of annual covered payroll: 11.78 percent for Basic Plan members and 7.00 percent for Coordinated Plan members.
-Employer contribution rates for the Coordinated Plan increased to 7.25 percent effective January 1, 2011.
+GERF Basic and Coordinated Plan members were required to contribute 9.1 percent and 6.25 percent, respectively, of their annual covered salary.
+The District was required to contribute the following percentages of annual covered payroll: 11.78 percent for Basic Plan members and 7.25 percent for Coordinated Plan members.

-The District's contributions to GERF for the years ended June 30, 2011, 2010, and 2009 were \$376,891, \$363,625, and \$344,900, respectively, equal to the contractually required contributions for each year as set by state statutes.
+The District's contributions to GERF for the years ended June 30, 2012, 2011, and 2010 were \$385,453, \$376,891, and \$363,625, respectively.
+The District's contributions were equal to the contractually required contributions for each year as set by state statutes.